It’s about safety…

 Warning tracks play a key role in the game and in the maintenance and upkeep of a ballfield.
 The standard rule of thumb for the width of a warning track is to provide a 3-step warning for a player who is running at full speed.
 This allows one step for the player to realize they are on a different textured surface and two additional steps to decelerate before impacting the solid object such as a fence.
 Since the age of a player is a fairly good indicator for length of stride at a full out run, use this chart for recommended outfield warning track widths per age group.

 |Oldest AGE GROUP Using Field||WIDTH of Warning Track|

 |13 – 16||12′ – 15′|

 On natural grass fields, warning tracks not only provide a safety feature to the field but they also provide a marked roadway for maintenance vehicles to travel on instead of on the grass.
 The correct size/width warning track also allows the foot traffic that exits the dugouts to spread out before stepping foot on the grass thereby reducing turfgrass wear.
 Warning tracks also reduce or eliminate maintenance of vegetation along and against walls and fences on the perimeter of the field.

-For the sake of player safety, let’s hope that turf manufacturers/installers and athletic directors pay more attention to this issue and rectify it before too many more faux artificial turf warning tracks are installed.
+But for the sake of player safety, let’s hope that turf manufacturers/installers and athletic directors pay more attention to this issue and address it before too many more faux artificial turf warning tracks are installed.